Skip to Content

 Overview

 Phase One is planned as a solar array larger than any other in New Zealand currently.
-However, Kōwhai Park is much more than solar.
+However, Kōwhai Park is about much more than solar.

 Rationale